ivallesp/papers/assets/vaswani2017.md

 - Query: Output of the decoder multi-head attention layer
 - Key = Value: encoder hidden state vectors

+## Tricks of the trade
+- The Adam optimizer lr has a warm-up phase and a cool-down one.
+The training starts from a very small learning rate, it is increased over time, and later it is decreased again.
+- Residual dropout with $P_{\text{drop}} = 0.1$ is used.
+This is dropout at the output of each layer, before the layer normalization and the residual connection addition.
+- Dropout after the sum of the embeddings and at the positional embedding is also added.
+- Sine and cosine functions at different frequencies are used as alternative of positional embeddings.

 ## Results
 The authors apply the current setting over different translation tasks, English to French and English to German, concluding:
 - The current setting improves the state of the art performance